kubermatic/docs/content/kubermatic/v2.21/tutorials-howtos/applications/add-applications-to-cluster/_index.en.md

 ### Storing Applications in a ClusterTemplate

-ApplicationInstallations can also be added to [ClusterTemplates]({{< relref "../../cluster-templates/" >}}) in order to re-use them across multiple clusters.
+ApplicationInstallations can also be added to [ClusterTemplates]({{< relref "../../cluster-templates/" >}}) in order to reuse them across multiple clusters.
 In order to do so, select the `Save Cluster Template` option during the Summary step of the cluster creation wizard.

 ![Saving As Cluster Template](/img/kubermatic/common/applications/save_to_cluster_template.png "Saving As Cluster Template")